Polynomial extensions of the Weyl $C^*$-algebra: Introduction

-in the following denoted $heis (1, 1,N)$ is a natural generalization of the Galilei algebra.
-The analogy with the usual Heisenberg algebra, i.e $heis (1,1,1,)$ naturally suggests the following problems: \begin{enumerate} \item[1)] To describe the Lie group generated in the Schroedinger representation by $heis (1,1,N)$. \item[2)] To find an analogue of the Weyl commutation relations for the group in item 1).
+in the following denoted $heis (1, 1,N)$, is a natural generalization of the Galilei algebra.
+The analogy with the usual Heisenberg algebra, i.e $heis (1,1,1)=:heis (1)$ naturally suggests the following problems: \begin{enumerate} \item[1)] To describe the Lie group generated in the Schroedinger representation by $heis (1,1,N)$. \item[2)] To find an analogue of the Weyl commutation relations for the group in item 1).
 This is equivalent to describe the $(1,N)$--polynomial extensions of the Heisenberg group. \item[3)] To determine the vacuum distribution of the nontrivial elements of $heis (1,1,N)$ and their moments.
 These elements have the form

-with $u\neq 0$ and some $a_j\neq 0$ whith $j\geq 2 $. \item[4)] To extend the constructions of items $1),2)$ above to the continuous case, i.e. to describe the current $*$--Lie algebra of $heis (1,1,N)$ over $\mathbb R$. \end{enumerate} The solutions of these problems are discussed in the following.
-In particular we show that the group structure emerging from problem 2) is non trivial and yet controllable (see Theorem \ref{composition law}) thus allowing a solution of problem 3) (see Proposition \ref{struc-sigmaN}).
-Problem 4) was solved in \cite{2} for the Galilei algebra ($N=2$) but the technique used there cannot be applied to the polynomial case.
-In section \ref{q-proj-meth} we introduce the {\it q-projection-method} in order to overcome this difficulty.
+with $u\neq 0$ and some $a_j\neq 0$ whith $j\geq 2 $. \end{enumerate} In the following we solve problems 1) and 2) for general $N$ (see see Theorem \ref{composition law} and Proposition \ref{struc-sigmaN} respectively) and problem 3) for $N=2$, while for $N>2$ we reduce the problem to the calculation of a classical expectation value.
+A solution of problem 3) was also found in \cite{1} for the Galilei algebra ($N=2$) but the technique used there cannot be applied to the case $N>2$.
+In section \ref{q-proj-meth} we introduce the {\it $q$--projection-method} in order to overcome this difficulty.
 This reduces the problem to the calculation of the expectation value of functionals of the form $\exp(P(X)+icX)$ where $P$ is a polynomial with real coefficients, $c$ is a real number, and $X$ is a standard Gaussian random variable.
-If $P$ has degree 2, this gives a different proof of result obtained in \cite{1}.
-The calculation of the moment in subsection \ref{3.3} and the continuous second quantization versions of the polynomial extensions of the Weyl $C^*$-algebra are new even in the quadratic case.
+If $P$ has degree $2$, this gives a different proof of result obtained in \cite{1}.
+The calculation of the moments in subsection \ref{3.3} are new even in the quadratic case.
+The possibility of a continuous (second quantization) version of the polynomial extensions of the Weyl $C^*$-algebra is proved in the paper \cite{acc-dha2014}.